Please click the links below to view our workforce and to learn more about their roles within the GP Practices under our PCN

 Pharmacy Technicians – liaise with Clinical and Community Pharmacists, GP Practices, and hospitals to ensure you get the correct medications at the right time.
 They review medications and are available to help you understand how to use your medications safely.

-Our Pharmacy Technician are:
+Our Pharmacy Technician is:

 Gemma Guest - The Glebe Practice, Trent Valley and Hibaldstow Medical Practice